uva-cs/pdr/labs/lab03/index.md

 1. Implement a stack class
 2. Modify your postfix calculator to use your stack rather than the STL stack
 3. Describe any difficulties you encountered getting your code working and what you did to solve them
+4. Your code must compile with `make`!
-4. Files to download: none (just your in-lab source code)
+5. Files to download: none (just your in-lab source code)
-5. Files to submit: stack.h, stack.cpp, postfixCalculator.h, postfixCalculator.cpp, testPostfixCalc.cpp, difficulties.txt - You may submit additional stack/list files as well, if you want
+6. Files to submit: stack.h, stack.cpp, postfixCalculator.h, postfixCalculator.cpp, testPostfixCalc.cpp, difficulties.txt, Makefile, and any other .h and .cpp files you need

 ------------------------------------------------------------